The BAC limit for Nevada DUI law is

 - gender,

-- how long the person was drinking, and
+- how long you were drinking, and

 - the type of alcohol consumed

 Consequently, different people who drink the same amount of alcohol may show two totally different results.
+Furthermore, some “drinks” contain high alcohol levels and therefore get you drunker quicker:

 Example: Addalee is driving home from a charity luncheon at the Venetian, where she had a glass of champagne.
 Addalee never drinks and weighs only 100 pounds, so she gets intoxicated quicker than her friends.
 A Las Vegas Metropolitan Police Department cop notices her car failing to maintain a lane and pulls her over.
 After Addalee fails the field sobriety tests, the cop arrests her and books her at the Clark County Detention Center.
 There the cop administers a breath test, which returns a BAC of only .06%.